Cyphershadow24ar/DSA-Skill-Up-GFG/README.md

 111. Max Xor Subarray of size K
 112. Count distinct elements in every window
 113. Count Subarray with k odds
+114. Subarrays With At Most K Distinct Integers